twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-20-donot-waste-your-precious-times%zh.rst

 Here had only two knowledges; these were the knowledge of discerning impermanence and the knowledge of seeing Nibbāna.
 It’s sure that at the end of insight knowledge and the Path knowledge which sees Nibbāna arises.
 (He recited the Pali verses and explaining them).
 So don’t practice samādhi separately and start from impermanence because you’re with poor kamma and ñāṇa.
 This was supported by the Buddha and arahants.

 (There was a research many years ago by the late Prime Minister U Nu of Burma.
 He was a strong supporter of Mahasi Sayadaw and the dry insight practice (vipassanā).
 He wrote his research in a small book about the Pali TiPiṭaka.
 At one time he invited a Mahasi yogi monk whose name and monastery were not mentioned.
-It was sure that this monk was not living in Rangoon because this monk flew back to his place by plane after the research.
+It was sure that this monk was not living in Yan-gon because this monk flew back to his place by plane after the research.

 They placed him in a room and he entered into the Fruition state for six days and six nights.
 U Nu arranged some men to observe him day and night in turn.
 He was sitting there all the times for six days and six nights.